neelsomani/cuq/README.md

 5. **Prototype toolchain:**
    Deliver a prototype that automatically translates Rust-CUDA kernels into Coq terms, evaluates their semantics within Coq, and interfaces with PTX proofs.

-## Expected Outcomes
+## Planned Outcomes

-* A **Coq formalization of Rust MIR semantics** for GPU kernels using Rust nightly-2025-03-02.
+* A Coq formalization of Rust MIR semantics for GPU kernels using Rust nightly-2025-03-02.
-* A **MIR→PTX memory-model correspondence theorem**, establishing soundness of atomic and synchronization operations for a well-defined kernel subset.
+* A MIR→PTX memory-model correspondence theorem, establishing soundness of atomic and synchronization operations for a well-defined kernel subset.
-* A **prototype translator** generating Coq verification artifacts from Rust code.
+* A prototype translator generating Coq verification artifacts from Rust code.
-* **Case studies** on standard CUDA benchmarks (e.g., SAXPY, reductions) verifying barrier correctness and dataflow soundness.
+* Case studies on standard CUDA benchmarks (e.g., SAXPY, reductions) verifying barrier correctness and dataflow soundness.

 ## Future Work